 As an INFP, you instinctively know when something you're doing feels wrong.
 You may not know why something is off in your life, but you definitely know that it is.
 This level of self-awareness is the reason why you learn so quickly, and why you are so open-minded and flexible in all aspects of your life.
 It's also the reason why you feel so out of place when ploughing a path that wasn't made for you.

 The only thing that separates a successful INFP from a less-successful INFP, is that the first person figured out when she was flogging a dead horse and trusted her gut instincts enough to try something else - even if the change seemed unfamiliar and crazy.
 When INFPs take action, they know immediately if their instinct was right.
 Your intuition is a strength that can often lead to better consequences, so give it the respect it deserves.

 If your life isn't as successful as you'd like it to be right now, there's always an alternative.
 You can always choose to do something else.
 For INFPs, that usually means living in congruence with your values.
-Of all the types, you have the strongest need to act authentically and will never be happy unless you are true to yourself.
+Of all the 16 personality types in Myers and Briggs' typology, you have the strongest need to act authentically and will never be happy unless you are true to yourself.